Isle of Wight Guru

 5. Waterside pool

 On Ryde Esplanade you'll find the community run Waterside swimming pool.
-It is a fairly basic setup with one main pool and no flumes but it does have nice warm water and a roof which opens up on a sunny day.
-When we went it wasn't quite as busy as usual public pools where you end getting kicked by other swimmers or splashed by oiks.
+It is a fairly basic setup with one main pool and no flumes, but it does have nice warm water and a roof that opens up on a sunny day.
+When we went it wasn't quite as busy as usual public pools where you end up getting kicked by other swimmers or splashed by oiks.

 Read our blog about the visit to the Waterside.